laexquisitehorse/exquisitehorsey.github.io/README.md

 Another unblocked games website.
 Though this one looks like it was copied straight from tag-2, I hand coded the styles and files (I only took the games from other websites).
 I sometimes change the address and name to counter getting blocked by Cisco.

 ## Website features:
-* redirects to canvas after 200 seconds
+* Redirects to canvas after 200 seconds 🕙
-* (soon to be public) search tab
+* (soon to be public) Search tab 🔎
-* fulscreen for games
+* Fulscreen for games ⇱
+* Favicon and title desgised as canvas dashboard 🤫

 ## Usage:
 Just go to the current link and play whatever you want.
 If you want to fork, please give me some credit.
 I worked hard on this.